 Detection of PCR products

 Labeled probe that is specific for the target gene sequence is used to detect PCR amplified gene product (also known as amplicon).
 Based on the nature of the reporter molecule used, probe generates radioactive, colorimetric, fluorometric, or chemiluminescent signals.
 Probe based detection of amplicons serves two purposes

 - It allows visualization of the PCR product

 - It provides specificity by ensuring that the amplicon is the target sequence of interest and not the result of non-specific amplification.

-Apart from DNA based hybridization method, sometimes simple gel electrophoresis method is sufficient to confirm the presence of specific amplicons.
+Apart from DNA based hybridization method, sometimes a simple gel electrophoresis method is sufficient to confirm the presence of specific amplicons.

 Types of polymerase chain reaction-PCR

-Several modification of PCR methods have been developed to enhance the utility of this method in diagnostic settings based on their applications.
+Several modifications of PCR methods have been developed to enhance the utility of this method in diagnostic settings based on their applications.
 Some of the common types of PCR are;

 - Real-Time PCR (quantitative PCR or qPCR)